sudopower/Can-You-Break-Through/README.md

 # Can You Break Through ? ʕง•ᴥ•ʔง

-One Paragraph of project description goes here
+This game is designed to facilitate students to identify communication barriers by observing a scene and identifying the communication barrier associated with it.
+This was a part of PhD Thesis by Dr. Malvika Sharma from Pillai College of Engineering, Panvel

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.
-This game is designed to facilitate students to identify communication barriers by observing a scene and identifying the communication barrier associated with it.

 ### Prerequisites